Take charge in safeguarding your accounts and identity.

-Before you input your user name and password, make sure you’re on the authentic MichiganFirst.com by checking your browser address to see if it has a lock icon and the proper URL, which is https://michiganfirst.com.
-It should appear similar to below, depending on which internet browser you use.
+Before you input your username and password, make sure you’re on the authentic MichiganFirst.com.
+Do this by checking your browser address to see if it has a lock icon and the proper URL, which is https://michiganfirst.com.
+It should appear similar to below, depending on which internet browser is in use.
 The example below is using Google Chrome.

-If you use our mobile app, you have plenty of extras at your fingertips to help manage your credit and debit cards and alert you if anything suspicious happens.
+If you use our mobile app, you have features at your fingertips to help manage your credit and debit cards and alert you of suspicious activity.
 Within the mobile app you can:

-- Turn off/on credit and debits cards when not in use
+- Turn credit and debits cards on/off when not in use

 - Change PIN numbers